Easy Steps To Set up Time Synchronization on AlmaLinux 9

 At this point, you know how to check the time zone and clock on AlmaLinux 9, let’s install and start NTP.

-Install NTP on AlmaLinux 9
+3. Install Chrony and NTP on AlmaLinux 9

+To install NTP on your server, you need to have Chrony installed on your server.
 Chrony is an implementation of the Network Time Protocol and is useful in a number of ways.

 sudo dnf install chrony -y